-Anticipated Number of Awards:
+Anticipated Number of Awards

-Approximately 20-25 awards will be issued under this grant program announcement.
+Approximately 20-25 awards will be issued under this program announcement.

-Project Period:
+Project Period

 The project periods vary based on the project type selected.
-Project periods could run from one, two, or three years and will run consecutively from the earliest anticipated start date of January 1, 2012 through December 31, 2012, for one year projects; January 1, 2012 through December 31, 2013 for two year projects, and January 1, 2012 through December 31, 2014 for three year projects.
+Project periods could run from one, two, or three years and will run consecutively from the earliest anticipated start date of September 1, 2013 through August 31, 2014, for one year projects; September 1,

+2013 through August 31, 2015 for two year projects; and September 1, 2013 through August 31, 2016 for three year projects.
 Please refer to "Eligible TMG Project Types, Maximum Funding Levels and Project Periods" below for additional details.
+State the number of years for the project period and include the exact dates.